 The female condom is a thin lubricated sheath or lining made of a soft plastic film that fits loosely inside a woman's vagina.
-(A few brands are made of latex.)
-The female condom has flexible rings at both ends.
+It has flexible rings at both ends.
 The ring at one end is closed and covers the cervix.
 A woman uses the female condom during intercourse to prevent pregnancy.